Bridgetown Barbados Travel Guide

 Direct communication with kitchen staff is best for severe allergies.

-Do not hesitate to ask about preparation methods and ingredients if you are unsure.
+Do not hesitate to ask about methods of preparation and ingredients if you are unsure.

 Many establishments are becoming more familiar with widespread allergens.

-Be aware of common Bajan ingredients like flour, cornmeal, and various spices that may impact your diet.
+Be aware of common Bajan components such as flour, cornmeal, and various spices that may impact your diet.

 Local companies teach traditional dishes like flying fish and cou-cou, macaroni pie, or local curries.